 Pros of Hair Straightening Brushes

-- Are you familiar with the burnt smell sizzle from a flat-iron as you work it through your hair?
-You have none of that with the hair brush straightener.
+- Are you familiar with the burnt smell sizzle from a flat iron as you work it through your hair?
+You have none of that with a hair straightening brush.

-- The hair straightening brush won’t leave creases in your hair same way a flat-iron can.
+- The hair straightening brush won’t leave creases in your hair the same way a flat iron can.

-- Handy size and lightweight so can go anywhere with you.
+- Hair straightening brushes are a handy size and lightweight so can go anywhere with you.

-- Several temperature control settings so you can easily manage the heat levels.
+- There are several temperature control settings on a hair straightening brush so you can easily manage the heat levels.

 Cons of Hair Straightening Brushes

-While the pros makes the hair straightening brush sound incredible, there are some cons to consider as well especially if your hair type is 3C – 4C.
+While the pros make the hair straightening brush sound incredible, there are some cons to consider as well especially if your hair type is 3C – 4C.

-- Don’t expect stick thin straight hair.
-The most you’ll get is smoothened out bouncy hair, which is perfect for creating braid outs or twist outs later on in the week.
+- Don’t expect stick-thin straight hair.
+The most you’ll get is smoothened out bouncy hair.
+This is perfect for creating braid-outs or twist-outs later on in the week.